maxh/maxheinritz.com/_posts/2022-11-25-go-for-the-growth.md

 > "I found this fact on a website that the web was growing at 2,300 percent per year...
 Anything growing that fast, even if its baseline usage was tiny, it's going to be big.
 I looked at that, and I was like 'I should come up with a business idea on the internet and let the internet grow around this.'"

 Market growth provides tailwinds to startups.
-With a growing market, startups can succeed even if it makes a lot of mistakes along the way.
-With a stagnant or shrinking market, startups can execute everything perfectly and still struggle to reach liftoff velocity.
+In a growing market, startups can succeed even if it makes a lot of mistakes along the way.
+In a stagnant or shrinking market, startups can execute everything perfectly and still struggle to reach liftoff velocity.

 This concept can be thought of as a specific flavor of the broader concept of [step 1 and step 2](/posts/step-1-and-step-2.html): step 1 is to solve a problem for a growing market, step 2 is to let that market expand.